mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/concepts/index.md

 A DC/OS scheduler is a Mesos scheduler that runs as a `systemd` service on master nodes or Mesos task on agent nodes.

 The key differences between a DC/OS scheduler and Mesos scheduler are where it runs and how it is installed.
-- Some schedulers come pre-installed as DC/OS components (e.g. Marathon, DC/OS Jobs (Metronome)).
+- Some schedulers come pre-installed as DC/OS components (for exmaple, Marathon, DC/OS Jobs (Metronome)).
-- Some schedulers can be installed by users as user services (e.g Kafka, Cassandra).
+- Some schedulers can be installed by users as user services (for example Kafka&reg;, Cassandra&reg;).
-- Some schedulers run as multiple service instances to provide high availability (e.g. Marathon).
+- Some schedulers run as multiple service instances to provide high availability (such as Marathon).

 In certain security modes within DC/OS Enterprise, a DC/OS scheduler must authenticate and be authorized using a service account to register with Mesos as a framework.